-More recent calculations have modified this simple description somewhat, particularly for stars above $2M{\odot}$ .
+More recent calculations have modified this simple description somewhat, particularly for stars above $2 M{\odot}$.
 These have shown a fairly complex interaction between the contracting central part of the star and the surrounding cloud which continues to accrete onto the forming star.
-As a result, the stars emerge as well-defined and observable objects only somewhat later in the formation process, along the so-called stellar birthline (cf. Fig. 10.2).
+As a result, the stars emerge as well-defined and observable objects on the birthline only somewhat later in the formation process (cf. Fig. 10.5).
 This appears to be consistent with observations of star-forming regions.
-For lower-mass stars, including the early stages of solar evolution, there is still a considerable phase of evolution along the Hayashi track, however.
+For lower-mass stars, including the early stages of solar evolution, the models still still show a considerable phase of evolution along the Hayashi track, however.